People & Planet Kind Warmth

 Our customers must know exactly where our wood comes from, how it's processed and for what reasons. this way we can form an authentic bond with our consumers.
 No other competitors tell you exactly where it comes from.
 We aim to with every order to provide our customers with an exact location of the source of their firewood.

-Our solid fuels are dried using the captured waste heat from an onsite Biogas plant.
+Our solid fuels are dried using the waste heat.

-Our entire process which uses electricity and/or heat comes from 100% renewable sources, coming from an on-site biogas plant.
+Our process which uses electricity comes from 100% renewable sources, coming from an on-site biogas plant.

 Surplus Orange Peel Waste

 We source surplus orange peel waste from our friends at B.Fresh to create our exciting Natural Firelighters.

 From our standard pallets to our crates, we will make sure that all timber used is refurbished.
 Timber is a long-lasting material, there is no need to consistently buy virgin when greatness already exists.
 In particular all our crates come from farms or orchards, used to collect fruits and veg.

 This is crucial.
 Our entire process will be plastic-free, from our packaging, distribution and other.
 We will also work with our Supply Chain to encourage alternative options, to prevent further plastic waste.